jessicamdsn/lab-natty-or-not/README.md

 <div align="center">
     <img src="Imgs-IA/menina.jpeg" width="500" alt="Resultado">
     <br>
-    Prompt: "a beautiful woman, with small spots on her skin, dark, long, wavy hair, with fair skin, with a look of surprise and happiness on her face, full lips and rosy cheeks"
+    Prompt: "A beautiful woman, with small spots on her skin, dark, long, wavy hair, with fair skin, with a look of surprise and happiness on her face, full lips and rosy cheeks"
 </div>
 <br>